TheStalwart/tips-website/os/Windows11.md

 # Windows 11

+It's hip to hate Windows 11, however there's still a mix of pragmatic reasons to leave Windows 10 in the past, and wait before switching the main gaming rig to Linux.
+Not every bullet point applies to everyone, but if you intend to play modern and upcoming games - the most compatible OS for that is obvious.

+- No meaningful gaming performance difference with Windows 10 or Linux
+  - Proton on Linux is trading blows with Windows 11 in hardware and game specific edge cases
+  - If a PC can't run Windows 11 well - it will also be miserable with a feature-complete full desktop Linux setup like [Bazzite](https://bazzite.gg/)
+  - Options of degrading security and convenience of Windows 11 to gain margin-of-error FPS boost are the same as any other OS.
+Feel free to try [LTSC versions of Windows](https://www.youtube.com/watch?v=bValhYdrATw) or [disable "unnecessary" services](https://www.elevenforum.com/t/which-services-do-you-recommend-to-disable-here-is-my-list.36437/).
+I used to ["debloat" Windows XP](https://www.nliteos.com/) back in the days, and then ran into issues like game installers/launchers tripping on printer drivers i disabled, when displaying license agreement, or in-game cutscenes relying on Windows Media Player
+  - The actual effort by Microsoft/Xbox to improve gaming performance on Windows will be released in 2026 as [Xbox Fullscreen Experience](https://www.youtube.com/watch?v=YJ7dwcnRjTc), exclusively on Windows 11
+  - NVIDIA GPUs older than GTX 10xx series are stuck with outdated drivers on Linux, with no Wayland support, while on Windows those GPUs are still fully supported
+- Modern display support
+  - HDMI 2.1 is not implemented in AMD Linux driver [for legal reasons](https://www.phoronix.com/news/HDMI-2.1-OSS-Rejected)
+  - fractional scaling, mixed scale and mixed dynamic range support is very bad on Windows 10
+- Most Online PvP games require kernel-level anti-cheats ([list of games](https://levvvel.com/games-with-kernel-level-anti-cheat-software/))
+  - If your PC is [compliant with Vanguard requirements](https://support-valorant.riotgames.com/hc/en-us/articles/22291331362067-Vanguard-Restrictions), it's also compatible with Windows 11
+  - The industry standard practice as of 2025, is to not implement, or even intentionally break Linux support in games with Online PvP
+- Complete DirectX 12 Ultimate implementation, including DirectStorage
+- Better touchscreen support for tablet and handheld devices without hardware keyboard
+- Better dark mode support in system apps
+- [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) out of the box

 ## Install on unsupported hardware

 For Windows 11 25H2 to run well and be usable for modern web apps and low spec games the system requirements are the following: